fstepho/insightcode-cli/docs/DECISIONS.md

 ---

-## 2025-06-27: Archive benchmarks in docs/benchmarks/
+## 2025-06-27: Archive benchmarks in benchmarks/
-**Decision**: Store benchmark results in docs, not scripts folder **Reason**: Documentation belongs in docs/, scripts/ for executable code **Impact**: Better organization, easier to find
+**Decision**: Store benchmark results in dedicated folder, not scripts folder **Reason**: Documentation belongs in docs/ or benchmarks/, scripts/ for executable code **Impact**: Better organization, easier to find

 ---